-This easy Red, White & Blue Icebox Cake is a delicious no bake dessert that’s perfect for the 4th of July or any patriotic get together!
+This easy Red, White, and Blue Icebox Cake is a delicious no bake dessert that’s perfect for the 4th of July (and other patriotic occasions) or any summer party!

 This is such a great time of year, food-wise.
 The stores are finally starting to get local produce, and everything is so fresh.
 It all tastes better, too.

 Strawberries were on sale when I went grocery shopping last week, and I couldn’t resist buying a package.
 As soon I got home, I had to try one, then another, and I just couldn’t stop.
 They were so sweet and juicy, and I couldn’t remember the last time I had a strawberry so good!